usama-sadiq/COMP6841_Rubber_Ducky/README.md

 ## Summary

-- Recreated a rubber ducky using adruino micro pro and a USB to Micro-B adapter which enables us to connect arduino as a USB to the computer.
+- Recreated a rubber ducky using arduino micro pro and a USB to Micro-B adapter which enables us to connect arduino as a USB to the computer.

 - Arduino Micro Pro board has a USB transceiver inside 34U4 which allows us to connect.